kinode-dao/kinode/README.md

 alias <shorthand> <full_name>
 ```
 Subsequent use of the shorthand will then be interpolated as the process ID.
-Aliases are not currently persisted between boots, although this may change.

 A list of the other terminal scripts included in this distro: